 Didn’t get a folder with your pearls?
 No problem.
 You can make due with a nice handkerchief or soft cloth.
 Lay the pearls out flat and roll gently into the fabric, cocooning your pearls.
 It’s really all just common sense once you know what you are dealing with.

 Now for the fun part.
 Wearing your pearls.
 Nothing can make a girl feel like a class act better than a beautiful creamy strand of pearls.
 Trust me.
-There is something about those cool little orbs that bring to mind Jackie O, Elizabeth Taylor, The Queen of England.
+There is something about those cool little orbs that bring to mind Jackie O, Elizabeth Taylor, Audrey Hepburn and The Queen of England.
 Not your style?
-How about Scarlett Johansson, Angelina Jolie and Katy Perry?
-Even our First Lady has gotten on board with this classic piece of jewelry.
+How about Scarlett Johansson, Sarah Jessica Parker, Rhianna and Katy Perry?
+Coco Chanel was rarely seen without a strand around her neck.

 Can you clean your pearls?
 Again, yes you can, but carefully.
 I recommend using warm soapy water.
 The soap can be a mild dish detergent, (just a squirt will do the trick) and I like using plasticware so as not to abraid the pearls.
 If you inherit a very old strand that look yellow, you may need to invest in a restringing but gently wash them and check out the results first.